Fall2024CS584/Project1/README.md

 ### Step 2: Run the Program

-Execute the final LDA model with:
+Execute the final LDA model which is model folder:

  ```bash
 py .\finalLDA.py